KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 3/chapitre 1/index.md

 ### The Evolution into a Discipline
 - **From Empirical Trials to Systematic Processes**: Today, prompt engineering is recognized not merely as trial-and-error but as a systematic process that involves iterative refinement, template design, and the integration of domain-specific knowledge.
 - **Inclusion of Advanced Techniques**: Techniques such as chain-of-thought (CoT) prompting, ReAct prompting (integrating reasoning and action), and multi-modal prompting have transformed the field.
 These approaches guide models through multi-step reasoning, offer robust ways of mitigating hallucinations, and improve cross-modal outputs.
 - **Research and Community Impact**: Open-source repositories, online guides like the [Learn Prompting Guide](https://learnprompting.org/docs/introduction) and community-driven prompt catalogs have further accelerated its adoption and sophistication.
-Recent surveys and systematic studies (e.g., :contentReference[oaicite:0]{index=0}, :contentReference[oaicite:1]{index=1}) underscore the rapid pace of innovation.
+Recent surveys and systematic studies  underscore the rapid pace of innovation.

 ## 1.2.
 Significance in Generative AI